mp31192/MixStyleAugmentator/ReadMETest.md

 Q9: A comparison with AutoAug would be helpful (R1).
 A9: To address your concern, we applied AutoAug to our datasets and found that it further highlights the superiority of our method.
 The DSC/AUROC values for LD1, LD2, LD3, TD1 and TD2 using AutoAug are 0.939/0.871, 0.876/0.653, 0.914/0.678, 0.687/0.769 and 0.535/0.392, respectively.
 The results indicate that AutoAug performs worse than our method and support our conclusions.

-Q10: p could be reported in Table.1 (R3).
-A10: To compare our method with traditional augmentation, we conducted statistical analysis and observed significant improvements in DSC for TD1 and TD2 (p<0.05), as well as significant improvements in AUROC for LD1, LD2, LD3 and TD1 (p<0.05).
+Q10: p could be reported in Table.1 and question about negligible improvement of dice score (R3).
+A10:
+- To compare our method with traditional augmentation, we conducted statistical analysis and observed significant improvements in DSC for TD1 and TD2 (p<0.05), as well as significant improvements in AUROC for LD1, LD2, LD3 and TD1 (p<0.05).

-Q11: Question about negligible improvement of dice score (R3).
-A11: The DSC shows no significant improvement in LDs, as the liver is easy to segment, resulting in a high baseline.
+- The DSC shows no significant improvement in LDs, as the liver is easy to segment, resulting in a high baseline.
 Although the increase in DSC is slight, our method improves both AUROC and DSC across all sources.